 In long-term, continuous exposure, the recommended maximum temperature is 392 F (200 C).
 Continuous exposure to temperatures above this can cause the outer free zinc layer to peel from the underlying zinc-iron alloy layer.
 However, the remaining zinc-iron alloy layer will provide good corrosion resistance and will continue to protect the steel for many years, depending upon its thickness.
-At temperatures ranging between 390 F (200 C) and 480 F (250 C), the zinc-iron alloy layers will continue to protect the steel from corrosion.
+At temperatures ranging from 390 F (200 C) to 480 F (250 C), the zinc-iron alloy layers will continue to protect the steel from corrosion.
 High temperatures above 480 F (250 C) will accelerate peeling and continued exposure can result in the zinc-iron alloy layers cracking and separating from the steel.
 Temperature applications of hot-dip galvanized steel above 480 F (250 C) are not recommended.

 When considering short-term usage, that is, periods of less than two hours at a time or onetime temperature excursions for less than twenty-four hours, the recommended maximum service temperature for galvanized steel is approximately 660 F (350 C).